-- Presentations to professional, citizen, and student organizations. - · Articles in community newsletters. - Press releases and meetings with local media representatives. - Informal conversations with individuals and small groups. - Interviews with people affected by study recommendations. - Presentations by experts on various transit-related subjects. - User and non-user surveys. - use various illustrative visualization techniques to convey the information including but not limited to charts, graphs, photos, maps and the Internet.

-Other techniques determine the best methods of involving all segments of the service area population in the planning process.
+- Presentations to professional, citizen, and student organizations. - · Articles in community newsletters. - Press releases and meetings with local media representatives. - Informal conversations with individuals and small groups. - Interviews with people who are or could be affected by study recommendations. - Presentations by experts on various transit-related subjects. - User and non-user surveys. - use various illustrative visualization techniques to convey the information including but not limited to charts, graphs, photos, maps and the Internet. - Other techniques will be examined to determine the best methods of involving all segments of the service area population in the planning process.